 “It’s not always expensive, it is certainly cheaper than the cost of food in Iceland for me.
 So that is a benefit.
 And I often say that there are many benefits in this for the house owner too,” says Bragi.
 “They have complete security, and someone takes care of their animals.
 For example, I started paying 150 euros [almost 30,000 Icelandic kroner] just to get into the system,” he continues.

-It probably paid off, however, as the couple in Marbella recommended him to their friends, from whom he got assignments.
+It probably paid off, however, as the couple in Marbella recommended him to their friends he got a number of luxury house sitting jobs.
 Bragi asks for travel expenses to be paid, and more often than not, people collaborate in this way.

 “Now food is often left for you and beer as well.
 In one place here in Spain, the people left enough food for me and eighteen litres of beer for a few weeks of housesitting,” says Bragi Jónsson.
 You can enjoy your retirement years with comfortable indoor work, animal care and open doors all over the world.

 Do you want to look after houses and animals out in the world?
 Check out Housesitmatch.com